 For this test, you must urinate into a special bag or container every time you use the bathroom for 24-hour period.

 For an infant:

 Thoroughly wash the area around the urethra (the hole where urine flows out).
 Open a urine collection bag (a plastic bag with an adhesive paper on one end).

-Stress and vigorous exercise may affect the test results.
+Stress and heavy exercise may affect the test results.

 The test involves only normal urination, and there is no discomfort.

 The test is usually done to diagnose an adrenal gland tumor called pheochromocytoma.
 It may also be used to diagnose neuroblastoma.
 Urine catecholamine levels are increased in most persons with neuroblastoma.

 The urine test for catecholamines may also be used to monitor those who are receiving treatment for these conditions.

 All of the catecholamines are broken down into inactive substances that appear in the urine: